egonzale/pebbles/group_owner_doc/index.rst

 - both Jupyter Notebooks and RStudio support running an HTML-based shell so you can try out your commands before

+The suggested workflow is:

+#. boot a **clean** blueprint with no startup script
+#. using the editing features in Jupyter notebooks / RStudio server edit a
+   shell script file
+#. **debug** running the shell script in the clean blueprint
+#. when you are satisfied upload the file somewhere and set the system up to
+   download and run it automatically

 Environment variables
 =====================